 The AJC encourages the Community to consider how sloppy work, a lack of understanding of plagiarism, ethics and integrity have grave repercussions and affects the wider community.
 The AJC would especially like to advise the Ashesi community of the following:

-- Students should take a great deal of responsibility in ensuring that work submitted is neither rushed nor sloppy, and is a true reflection of the student’s capacity.
+- Students should take a great deal of responsibility in ensuring that work submitted is a true reflection of the student’s capacity.

 - Students should learn to cite properly in all academic work.